MicrosoftDocs/fabric-docs/docs/data-factory/how-to-access-on-premises-data.md

    :::image type="content" source="media/how-to-access-on-premises-data/gateway-setup-after-sign-in.png" alt-text="Screenshot showing the on-premises data gateway setup after the user signed in.":::

 > [!NOTE]
-> An on-premises data gateway of version higher than or equal to 3000.214.2 is required to support the Fabric Pipeline.
+> An on-premises data gateway of version higher than or equal to 3000.214.2 is required to support Fabric pipelines.

 ## Create a connection for your on-premises data source